Cow Or Mustang? Group Of UC Davis Students Push To Change Mascot

 “I think we have a really strong following, so we’re looking really good,” Hashimoto said.

-Undergraduates vote this week, and if they get 60%, the measure then goes to alumni for a vote.MORE NEWS: Photo Shows Gustnado Near Clarksburg In Yolo County
+Undergraduates vote this week, and if they get 60 percent of the votes, the measure then goes to alumni for a vote.MORE NEWS: Placer County To Unveil 79-Unit Affordable Housing Unit

 As for a potential name for a cow mascot, a lot of ideas are being thrown out there: Bossy the Cow, Agnes, Hugh Heffer.
 We’re told keeping Gunrock is also a strong possibility, but the final say would be up to the students.